trmaphi/icp-study/icp-consensus/main.md

 - BLS (t,n)-threshold signature scheme (TSS) - (N-f, N)
 - Random oracles and BLS schema aggeration creating random beacon, which contain ranking of shares
 - 4 components
-    +   Block Making - random sealing
+    +   Block Making - batching messages into a blocks and boardcast as proposal
-    +   Notarization - block production alternative based on ranking
+    +   Notarization - block sealing with TSS shares
-    +   Random Beacon - agree on randomness (randomness is nondeterminitic)
+    +   Random Beacon - agreement on randomness, to create production ranking and reduce notarization
     +   Finalization - asynchrous process, when a sub-chain is finalized (logic gate operations)

 # 3. Components